NiceneNerd/BCML/docs/trouble.md

 #### Why won't BCML accept my folders?

-Here are the rules for the folders you need to set in BCML:
+Here are the rules for the folders you need to set in BCML.

+(Note that if you use Cemu, BCML should automatically find your game folders when you select the Cemu folder.
+If it doesn't, you can find them by right-clicking the game in Cemu and clicking the buttons to open the game, update, and DLC folders.
+These will *not* be the exact folders you need but will be very close to them; read on to find out exactly what you'll need to do from there.)

 ##### Cemu